 \label{sec:overview}

-The main goal of this thesis is to develop some general theories in two-phase experiments.
-These thesis can be divided into three main parts as follows.
+The main aim of this thesis is to develop general theories for use in two-phase experiments.
+These can be divided into three main parts, as follows.

-The first part, described in Chapter 2, generalised the decomposition method for two-phase experiments with the construction the ANOVA table.
-As mentioned by \cite{Brien2011}, the ANOVA tables with the EMS for two-phase experiments are valuable in comparing the properties of different two-phase experimental designs.
-However, there is no any tool can automatically generate a such table.
-An R package called infoDecompuTE is presented which allows the researchers to generate the ANOVA table with EMS by entering any single or two-phase experimental design.
-Thus, this package will not only allow researchers to determine whether or not a valid F-test can be conducted from any given design; it will also enable the researchers to study the decomposition of the raw data into different strata and sources of variation.
+The first part, described in Chapter 2, generalised the decomposition method for two-phase experiments by constructing the ANOVA table.
+As mentioned by \cite{Brien2011}, the ANOVA tables with the EMS for two-phase experiments are valuable for comparing the properties of different two-phase experimental designs.
+However, no tool can automatically generate such tables.
+An R package called infoDecompuTE thus is presented that allows the researchers to generate the ANOVA table with EMS by entering any single or two-phase experimental design.
+This package not only allows researchers to determine whether or not a valid F-test can be conducted from any given design, but also enables them to study the decomposition of the raw data into different strata and sources of variation.

 For a given set of design parameters, there are often many ways to allocate the samples collected from the Phase 1 experiment to the block factors in the Phase 2 experiment.
-Chapter 3 and 4 show that the objective function defined can identifies the best allocation in terms of allowing a formal test of treatment effects to be conducted with the highest efficiency factor.
+Chapters 3 and 4 show that the objective function defined can identify the optimal allocation in terms of allowing the administration of a formal test of treatment effects with the highest efficiency factor.
 The objective function is optimised using a simulated annealing algorithm.
-Furthermore, the objective function presented can be used to find the optimal two-phase design, where the Phase 1 experiment is arranged in a completely randomised design and randomised block design, respectively.
-The Phase 2 experiment is in a randomised block design.
-This type of two-phase experiment structure is typically for the high-throughput biotechnology experiment.
-In addition, an improved version of the SA, which is more efficient, is presented.
+Furthermore, the objective function presented can be used to optimize the two-phase design, where the Phase 1 experiment uses a completely randomised design and block design, while the Phase 2 experiment has a randomised block design.
+This type of two-phase experiment structure is typically used for the high-throughput biotechnology experiment.
+Additionally, an improved and more efficient version of the SA is presented.

-Finally, Chapter 5 describes a method in estimating the variance components and the effective degrees freedom (EDF) for the two-phase experiments.
-The restricted maximum likelihood method is described in estimating the variance components form the two-phase experiment with non-orthogonal block structures.
-EDF, computed from different variance component estimates, will then be used to compare the different optimal two-phase design found in Chapter 3 and 4.
-These specific examples will be used to elucidate the properties of different candidate designs and to work more towards a general theory of two-phase experiments.
+Finally, Chapter 5 describes a method used to estimate the variance components and the effective degrees freedom (EDF) for the two-phase experiments.
+The restricted maximum likelihood method is described in estimating the variance components of the two-phase experiment with non-orthogonal block structures.
+EDF, computed from different variance component estimates, is then used to compare the different optimal two-phase designs found in Chapters 3 and 4.
+These specific examples are used to clarify the properties of different candidate designs and develop a general theory of two-phase experiments.